 Day 0: Arriving in Playa del Carmen

-Depending on the time of your flight, you might have the afternoon in Playa del Carmen.
+Depending on the time of your flight, you might have the afternoon free if you take a shuttle from Cancun to Playa del Carmen.
 If you’re arriving on a long-haul flight, we recommend that you take it easy on the first night.
 Grab something to eat and either relax around the pool or have an early night.
 Holidaymakers with more time can make their way to the beaches and soak up the paradise-like environment after a long day of traveling.
 You’ll find several bars lining the coastline for a cocktail or cold beer in the warm evening too.

 Day 1: Relaxing on the beach and snorkeling